SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Team Third
 Jackals are not known from Jackal Friends (can be changed in settings),<br> and Jackals do not tell us who the Jackal Friends are. <br> Jackal Friends will be put in the vent.
-(Can be changed in settings)<br>.
-Impostor, Jackal can kill Jackal Friends.
+(Can be changed in settings).<br> Impostor, Jackal can kill Jackal Friends.
 ### Game Settings
 | Name | Description